randreu28/TFG.docs/src/content/projects/halo-inspector/index.md

 useGLTF.preload("/halo.glb");
 ```

-Although the output might be very verbose, it gives us very granular control over each mesh, which is exactly what we want.
-Also, we can add a `useEffect` hook to initialize the breathing animation of the model on the first load, and we can access it with full-type safety!
+Although the output of the shader material might be verbose, it provides granular control over each mesh, which is essential for the required tasks.
+Additionally, by using a `useEffect` hook, we can initialize the breathing animation of the model on the initial load, and thanks to TypeScript, we have full type safety when accessing it.

 ```tsx
 useEffect(() => {